 • Lime juice: adds tanginess and sourness to the salad

-• Fresh red chili: adds heat
+• Fresh red chili: adds spicy heat

 • Palm sugar: If not available, replace with brown sugar